- How is chronic myeloid leukemia treated?

 All of these drugs are pills that are taken once a day.

-Nearly all patients respond to treatment with one of these drugs, and most of these responses seem to last for many years.
+Nearly all patients respond to treatment with one of these drugs, and most of these responses last for many years.
 But they don’t seem to cure CML (make it go away and stay away without more treatment).
 Because of this, doctors will start patients on one of these drugs, and give it to patients for as long as it seems to help.
 If one TKI stops working, doctors will often switch to another.

 Side effects of these drugs are usually mild, although more severe side effects can occur.
 There are often ways to treat these side effects if needed.